israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 UTC, also known as Greenwich Mean Time (GMT), refers to the time as set by the World Time Standard.
 The local time is the time known to the computer where JavaScript is executed.

+- Invoking JavaScript `Date` as a function (i.e., without the `new` operator) will return a string representing the current date and time.

 #### The Date Constructor